 Since 2012, Tales to Terrify has curated the best short horror fiction from established and emerging writers, and turned each story into simple, spine-tingling audio.

 We’re a volunteer-run podcast.
 Our staff and narrators do what we do because we’re passionate about horror and bringing creepy tales to life for you, our listeners.

 Writer and designer, editor and inventor, brewer and narrator, Drew’s been called a lot of things in his career – some nicer than others.
 By day he spins stories with words and pictures as an advertising copywriter and creative director.
 But by the light of the moon, he can be found weaving tales for sound and screen, and alchemizing bubbly brews with hops and barley.

 He lives in Saskatoon, Saskatchewan, Canada with his partner, son and a menagerie of small creatures.
 Discover more about Drew at www.idrewthis.ca.

-Pete Morsellino is an aspiring writer, editor, and crafter.
+Peter Morsellino is an aspiring writer, editor, and musician.
 Based in sunny Upstate NY, Peter busies himself writing his thoughts on the latest and greatest in the world of Heavy Metal.